Identifying patients most likely to benefit from clinical intervention

 Compared to other targeting strategies, impactability-based targeting provides two to three times the return on investment.
 Savings per patient can be as high as $6,000 annually.

 CCNC's approach was recently highlighted in an article published by Population Health Management, a peer reviewed medical journal.
-To read the article in its entirety, please click on the downloadable file at right.
-You may also be interested in CCNC's Data Briefs (see link at left), articles that provide detailed information on population health, data use and care management.
+In a paper by the National Governors Association (NGA), CCNC's analytics approach was cited for improving outcomes and reducing costs.
+You may also be interested in CCNC's Data Briefs, articles that provide detailed information on population health, data use and care management.